 As the founder of fashion label Olivia Annabelle, Olivia Welsh discusses how studying at ARU inspired her to start her own brand with a focus on craftsmanship, beautiful fabrics and British history.Read more from Olivia

-Our BA (Hons) Fashion Design will take you out of your comfort zone, and help you forge a fresh identity as a fashion designer.
+Our BA (Hons) Fashion Design degree will help you forge an identity as a designer, specialising in menswear or womenswear.

-You will have the chance to find placements and internships with high-profile fashion houses including Alexander McQueen, French Connection and Vivienne Westwood; attend trade fairs, such as Pure in London (the UK’s leading fashion buying event) or the fabric and trend show Premiere Vision in Paris; and visit suppliers and other businesses connected with the fashion industry.
+We also attend trade fairs, such as Pure in London – the UK’s leading fashion buying event – or the fabric and trend show Premiere Vision in Paris; and visit suppliers and other businesses connected to the fashion industry.

 Many of our students go on to establish their own labels or work for fashion houses and other well-known brands:

 By the end of the course, you too will have a new collection ready to show to the fashion industry at Graduate Fashion Week, and to the public at our own Graduate Fashion Show and Degree Show.

 Paradisum .
 Bruno Coelho.
 Technical line up .
 SS 21